-AMES, Iowa – July 11, 2017 – The Iowa Transportation Commission today approved more than $1.5 million in funding to support three public transit projects.
+AMES, Iowa – July 10, 2018 – The Iowa Transportation Commission (Commission) approved more than $1.6 million in funding to support five public transit projects.
 The projects are funded under the state Public Transit Infrastructure Grant Fund.

 The Public Transit Infrastructure Grant Fund provides state funding assistance to Iowa’s public transit systems for new or improved facilities to support their public transit services.
+State participation is limited to 80 percent and the balance must be matched from local sources.
 The Iowa General Assembly appropriates funding to this program on an annual basis.
-State participation is limited to 80 percent of the cost of the project and the balance must be matched with funding from local sources.
-Three projects were approved by the Commission.
+Five projects were approved by the Commission.

-“The Public Transit Infrastructure Grant Program is a vital source of funding for public transit systems.
-This program enables transit systems to construct and maintain facilities that are critical to the operation of the system and maintenance of the vehicles and frees up other sources of funding to keep buses on the road.
-This year, we received applications for 10 projects.” said Ryan Ward, Transit Programs Administrator, Office of Public Transit for the Iowa Department of Transportation.
+“The Public Transit Infrastructure Grant Fund is a vital source of funding for public transit systems.
+This program enables transit systems to construct and maintain facilities that are critical to the operation of the system and maintenance of the vehicles and frees up other sources of funding to replace older vehicles and continue to meet the transportation needs of all Iowans.
+This year, we received applications for six projects.” said Ryan Ward, Transit Programs Administrator, Office of Public Transit, for the Iowa Department of Transportation.

 Public transit service is available in all 99 counties.
-It provides more than 28 million rides a year getting Iowans where they need to go.
-Visit www.iowadot.gov/transit for more information on Iowa’s public transit systems, and stay connected with Iowa Public Transit on Facebook.
+It provides more than 27 million rides a year getting any Iowan where they need to go.
+Visit www.iowadot.gov/transit for more information on Iowa’s public transit systems, and stay connected with Iowa Public Transit on Facebook

 Contact: Ryan Ward at 515-233-7877 or firstname.lastname@example.org